 Crown Molding and Ceiling Angles

 Crown molding in Phoenix great rooms and dining areas requires compound angle cutting when the ceiling is not perfectly flat or the walls are not perfectly plumb — which describes most older construction and even significant portions of newer building.
-We have the experience to calculate and cut these angles accurately, achieving tight joints at inside and outside corners that do not depend on filler.
-A gap that needs caulk is a gap that'll shrink, crack, and eventually look worse than when we started.
+Furthermore, we have the experience to calculate and cut these angles accurately, achieving tight joints at inside and outside corners that do not depend on filler.
+For instance, a gap that needs caulk is a gap that'll shrink, crack, and eventually look worse than when we started.

 Baseboards and Floor Level Variation